Wedding Photographer Edinburgh

 As a wedding photographer Edinburgh I realise choosing the right wedding photographer in Edinburgh is a very important decision in your wedding planning.
-You have probably had a look online and been overwhelmed with how many wedding photographers there are in the Edinburgh area alone, so what is the best way to choose your ideal wedding photographer.
+You have probably had a look online and been overwhelmed with how many wedding photographers there are in the Edinburgh area alone.
+So what is the best way to choose your ideal wedding photographer?

 Whats the most important part of your wedding photography?
 It’s good to have a think about this before meeting up with any photographers, so you can be prepared with the questions that are most important to you.
 I find it really helpful when I meet up with couples to get an understanding of what their wedding day is all about.
 What the theme is etc then I can get an idea of how I could best capture the big day for them.

 You should think about what style of wedding photography you would like.
 This should be one of the most important factors to consider when choosing your wedding photographer.
-Good photographers spend allot of time working on there own individual style.
+Good photographers spend allot of time working on their own individual style.

 I tend to shoot in a relaxed way with minimal posing, I prefer to capture a feel for the whole day.
 I like to organise around half an hour with just the bride a groom to create some ‘wow’ factor striking images, I also like to incorporate the environment in these and enjoy working with dramatic perspectives.

-After getting some prices you will have to start thinking about your budget, I would love to say this should not be the deciding factor in choosing your wedding photographer, but its unrealistic to think that this is not an important question.
-You will find there is a huge range of prices and packages on offer and the price isn’t always a reflection of the quality of the service and photographs you will receive.
+After getting some prices you will have to start thinking about your budget.
+I would love to say this should not be the deciding factor in choosing your wedding photographer, but its unrealistic to think that this is not an important question.
+You will find there is a huge range of prices and packages on offer, unfortunately the price isn’t always a reflection of the level of service and photography.